Loading, Please Wait...

 About White River Bancshares Company

 White River Bancshares Company is the single bank holding company for Signature Bank of Arkansas.
 Both are headquartered in Fayetteville, Arkansas.
-The Bank has locations in Fayetteville, Springdale, Bentonville, and Brinkley, Arkansas, with plans to open a new location in Rogers, Arkansas in the second quarter of 2019.
+The Bank has locations in Fayetteville, Springdale, Bentonville, Rogers and Brinkley, Arkansas.
 Founded in 2005, Signature Bank of Arkansas provides a full line of financial services to small businesses, families and farms.
 White River Bancshares Company (OTCQX: WRIV), qualified to trade on the OTCQX® Best Market in December 2018.

 Forward Looking Statements